JasonFengGit/Visualizer/README.md

 This project is developed with React to help people to view algorithmic processes intuitively and entertainingly. <br/>
-You may visit the page at <a href="https://jasonfenggit.github.io/Visualizer/">jasonfenggit.github.io/Visualizer/</a> with Chrome.
+You may visit the page at <a href="https://jasonfenggit.github.io/Visualizer/">jasonfenggit.github.io/Visualizer/</a> with Chrome (use full screen view to achieve better experience).

 ## Algorithms Included